kingsleynwoke/expenses_tracker/README.md

     - import generate_expenses.py and read_file.py
     - import sum_expenses.py and plotting.py

 The main_function.py script is the calling or main function for the program.
+*To run the code you have to be in the redi_project*